VictorioBerra/duo-v1-postman-signer/README.md

 I used https://github.com/duosecurity/duo_api_nodejs/blob/master/lib/duo_sig.js to get an idea of how to sign since their docs did not help much.

 Feel free top auto parse the hostname, path and params out of `request.url`.
-Not that the `URL` class is not avalaible in the Postman Sandbox https://www.getpostman.com/docs/v6/postman/scripts/postman_sandbox.
+Note that the `URL` class is not avalaible in the Postman Sandbox https://www.getpostman.com/docs/v6/postman/scripts/postman_sandbox.

 ## License